 A Brief History of Entomology

 The study of insects dates back to ancient times.
 Early naturalists, such as Aristotle and Pliny the Elder, described and classified various insects, recognizing their importance in agriculture and medicine.
-However, the formal discipline of entomology began to emerge in the 17th and 18th centuries, with the development of microscopes and the rise of scientific societies.
+That said, the formal discipline of entomology began to emerge in the 17th and 18th centuries, with the development of microscopes and the rise of scientific societies.

 The 19th century saw significant advances in entomology, driven by the need to control agricultural pests and disease vectors.
 Entomologists developed new methods for identifying and classifying insects, studying their life cycles, and developing strategies for pest management.
 The establishment of agricultural experiment stations and government agencies, such as the United States Department of Agriculture (USDA), provided further impetus for entomological research.